patlaff/get_teams_presence/README.md

 1. First, install the required packages using `pip3 install requirements.txt`

     * Some users may have difficulty installing the `azure-servicebus` package.
 This is often a result of non-native support for UAMQP on Raspbian.
-Installing the packages called out in the [UAMQP pypi page](https://pypi.org/project/uamqp/) should resolve the issue.
+Installing the packages called out in the [UAMQP pypi page](https://pypi.org/project/uamqp/) should resolve the issue

     * Alternatively, if you don't plan on setting up Azure infrastructure for supplying an email notification, simply remove azure-servicebus from requirements.txt.
 It is not needed in this case.